400 metres hurdles: Stride length

 Using a left lead leg on the bends allows the hurdler to run closer to the inside of the lane and cover a shorter distance.
 Additionally, if the left leg is used for the lead, then the athlete's upper body can be leaned to the left, making it easier to bring the trail leg through.
 Additionally, an athlete hurdling with a right leg lead around the bends must take care that they do not inadvertently trail their foot or toe around the hurdle rather than passing over the top, which would lead to a disqualification from the race.
 Depending on the height and strength of the athlete, men work toward a stride pattern of 13 to 15 steps between each hurdle, and women work toward a stride pattern of 15 to 17.
 This does not include the landing step from the previous hurdle.
-Ed Moses was the first man to keep 13 strides throughout an entire race.
+Edwin Moses was the first man to keep 13 strides throughout an entire race.
 Weaker athletes will typically hold a longer step pattern throughout the race so that they do not bound or reach with each step, which also results in a loss of speed.
 These patterns are ideal because it allows the hurdler to take off from their predominant leg throughout the race without switching legs.
-However, fatigue from the race will knock athletes off their stride pattern and force runners to switch legs.
+However, fatigue from the race will knock athletes off their stride pattern and force them to switch legs.
 At an early age, many coaches train their athletes to hurdle with both legs.
-This is a useful skill to learn since as a runner tires, their stride length may decrease, resulting in the need either to add a stutter stride, or to take a hurdle on the other leg.
+This is a useful skill to learn, since, as a runner tires, their stride length may decrease, resulting in the need either to add a stutter stride, or to take a hurdle on the other leg.
+Even though some athletes prefer using their dominant leg as lead, every professional knows how to go over hurdles with both legs.
+Some athletes have started choosing an even rhythm (Sydney McLaughlin-Levrone does 14 steps for most of her race).